As I walked the streets of Seattle these past couple of years, I came across a huge number of construction projects in various neighborhoods.

 They invited me to the topping off party which is a celebration when the building structure is complete, and it was there I received permission from Shawn Parry, co-founder of Touchstone, to have a show at the Troy Block.

 Project: Co-Mingle is not just an art show.
 It is an experience.
-I want the community to know the Troy Block, to walk through this SUPERBLOCK as the architects had intended.
+I wanted the community to know the Troy Block, to walk through this SUPERBLOCK as the architects had intended.
 The Troy Block brings together Seattle's past, present and future in a way to be celebrated - preserving 1920’s landmarks, Troy Laundry and the Boren Investment while addressing a real solution to our present homeless crisis with five new FareStart eateries funded by Amazon in the two towers inhabited by Amazon.

 Check out my blog to learn more about Project: Co-Mingle and the Troy Block.